 In Heraklion, Crete, Easter feasting is not only for the living but for the dead as well.

 On Holy Friday, Cretans begin preparations to “dine” with their dearly departed on Easter Monday—and, yes, this peculiar feast takes place in the local cemetery.

 On Easter Monday, people visit the graveyards carrying food and wine to the burial sites which have already been cleaned and decorated for the day.

-Relatives and friends of the deceased go to the cemetery and have lunch, including traditional dishes and sweets and exchange greetings.
+Relatives and friends of the deceased gather at the cemetery and have lunch, including traditional dishes and sweets, and exchange greetings.
 As they take part in this emotional ritual, they are not only honoring the memory of their dead but spreading the message of Christ’s resurrection.